nyxgear/formtools/docs/source/index.rst

-.. formtools.js documentation master file, created by sphinx-quickstart on Mon Apr 25 16:26:50 2016.
+.. formtools documentation master file, created by sphinx-quickstart on Mon Apr 25 16:26:50 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.